About the Mondulkiri Project

 My idea is to protect the forest so it can be used in ways that will still provide the communities with an income, without losing the jungle itself.
 Providing elephant and jungle trekking experiences for tourists and developing traditional medicines from the jungle will earn income for the Bunong indigenous people.
 We will also be saving habitats for elephants and other endangered wildlife.

 Mondulkiri Project Elephant Sanctuary

-When I was young we had 2 elephants in our village, but these days there are very few domestic elephants left in Mondulkiri Province – only 48 and they are growing old.
+When I was young we had 2 elephants in our village, but these days there are very few elephants left.
+In the sanctuaries and villages close to Sen Monorom there only 48 elephants and they are growing old.
 There are not many wild elephants left in Cambodia’s forests because of land clearing for timber and to make rubber plantations.

 The Mondulkiri Project has started a new elephant sanctuary where there are 3 elephants who walk freely around the forest eating lots of bamboo, playing in the mud and swimming in the river.
 There is no elephant riding by customers or staff.

 In the future we hope to start a natural breeding program to help with the long term survival of elephants in Cambodia.
 The elephants are very well cared for as they are part of the vision for a better life for all of the communities.
 Our elephant sanctuary is a place where elephants get to live long and happy lives.

 Life is very hard for the indigenous Bunong (hill tribe) people of this area.
 They must keep doing hard labouring work even when they are old and sick to provide food and money for themselves and their families.
 There are no pensions or Social Security schemes.
 In Cambodia families try to look after all their relatives.
 But the indigenous Bunong people are so poor that the whole family struggles to survive.
 Old people still have to farm the land, collect food from the jungle and sometimes walk more than 50 kilometres every day, just so that they don’t starve.